AP Explains: How Germany hopes to quit using coal

 Achieving the goal will require steep cuts in greenhouse gas emissions.
 Germany’s coal plants produce the most carbon dioxide of any country in Europe, and forecasts indicate the country will miss its 2020 target for reducing emissions.

 The country closed its remaining black coal mines last year, but still imports the fossil fuel from abroad.
 It also mines and burns lignite, a particularly cheap and dirty type of coal.
-Together, they provide more than one-third of Germany’s electricity.
+Together, they provide more than one-third of Germany’s electricity — a far greater share than other countries that have announced they’re quitting coal.

 POLITICAL SENSITIVITIES